 Another year in Higher Ed is wrapping up, making way for a new year of change and challenges.
 We snuck in five minutes with Jeff Bischoff, Vice President of Sales & Marketing, to discuss what he currently finds interesting about the higher ed space, strategic opportunities for college stores, and the willingness to break things.

 What did you do prior to working at Sidewalk?

 I graduated from the University of Utah with a degree in economics before completing an MBA with a certificate in Entrepreneurship from Westminster College.
 I then went on to work for Goldman Sachs and Pearson Publishing.
 It was at Pearson Publishing where I realized that the college store had an amazing opportunity to influence and change the world of content in higher education in a very big way.

 Describe your current role.

-What do you think is the biggest opportunity and/or challenge facing college stores today?
+What do you think is the biggest opportunity for college stores?

 What was your best day at Sidewalk?

-Most valuable thing you’ve learned or done at Sidewalk?
+What is the most valuable thing you’ve learned/done at Sidewalk?

-Favorite book or piece of content you like to share?
+Favorite book or piece of content you’d like to share?